Dude, I get it… This shit exhausting.

 But you can’t escape this endless cycle.
 You’re not allowed to.
 Not yet.

 Wake up, then crash your face into the pillow.
 Hope and despair, rinse and repeat.
 It feels like you’ve been preparing for this bar exam your whole life.

 It doesn’t even feel real anymore.
 But this exam is the realest thing in your life right now.
 So I hope you’re not spending all day thinking about unimportant fiction, catching up on all the distractions, panic, and the doom and gloom.

-All the constant news in bar world, about remote testing issues, how the grading works, diploma privilege, exam software concerns, new coronavirus variants…
+All the constant news in bar world, about how many questions other people are doing, whether others are feeling just as behind or panicked as you, whether they’ll abolish the bar exam, remote testing issues, how the grading works, diploma privilege, new coronavirus variants, exam software concerns…

 Feels great to have some drama in your life.
 Something OTHER than Civ Pro to vent about!